philiprowe61/phil/Creating-a-rock.md

 tar czvpf luafruits-1.0.tar.gz luafruits-1.0/
 ```

 And now we're ready to publish the tarball online.
-You can upload it to any public web server; if you need hosting space, you can create a project in [SourceForge](http://sf.net) or use the Pages feature from [GitHub](https://github.com).
+You can upload it to any public web server; if you need hosting space, you can use the Pages feature from [GitHub](https://github.com).
 Your source section would then look something like this:

 ```lua
 source = {